Kids expected to drive VR demand as parents try to moderate health risks

 - Games rule: Playing games is the most popular use of VR for kids — 76 percent have done it.
 This compares with 38 percent who have used VR to watch videos, 33 percent who have explored environments, and 22 percent who have learned something.

-- VR education is expected to be big: 84 percent of parents of 8- to 17-year-olds who have VR devices believe VR will be educational for their kids, versus 62% of all surveyed parents.
+- VR education is expected to be big: 84 percent of parents of 8- to 17-year-olds who have VR devices believe VR will be educational for their kids, versus 62 percent of all surveyed parents.

 - Adoption is still limited: 21 percent of homes with kids under 18 currently own a VR device, with 13 percent planning to buy a VR device in the next year.
 The key reason for not purchasing: 56 percent say they aren’t interested in using VR.